 This time around, I wanted to work both gluten-free and some satiety into the recipe which is where lentils come in.

-Cooked canned lentils make this recipe simple and quick while adding the perfect staying power through both protein and fiber.
+Cooked canned lentils make this recipe simple and quick while adding the perfect staying power through both protein and fiber in an inexpensive way.

 I love tabbouleh in all forms but I’m really digging this version lately.
 Unlike the traditional recipe, it can be used as a light meal and I appreciate that when I don’t have any other protein source on hand.